MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/try-import-tool-free.md

 the Import Tool app from the Microsoft Store, sign in with an Azure Active Directory (Azure AD) account, and then start using the app without any obligation or restrictions.
 If you don't already have an Azure AD account, you'll be prompted to create a free account.

 > [!NOTE]
-> You have to install Dynamics 365 Layout to use the Import Tool since.
-For information on a free 90-day trial of Layout, see [Try Layout for free]().
+> You have to install Dynamics 365 Layout as well as the Import Tool.
+For information on a free 90-day trial of Layout, see [Try Layout for free](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/layout/try-layout-free).

 ## Install the Import Tool and try it out for free